nicklormanhall/assessment-week2-cookieclicker/README.md

 31/03/2024 - submission details - Notes added to moodle and READ.md

-I believe I have met all the requirements and goals listed for the assignment.
+I believe I have met the required goals and the stretch goals listed for the assignment.

 There weren't any goals that I didn't achieve.